Are you looking for a travelogue and guide to Wari Chora and places under South Garo Hills Tourism? If Yes, you are in the right place.

 1. Start early from Shillong or Guwahati.
 This will help you explore Siju Cave and reach Emangre or Baghmara before sundown.

 2. Carry a waterproof ocean bag to carry your camera gear or phone at Wari Chora.
-I had to repair my phone after the trip.
+I had to repair my phone after the trip as I didn’t take the bag.
+I saw the phones of others falling into the water too.

 3. Support local tourism initiatives such as Baghmara Campers for organizing the tour for you.
-Since most trails and tourist spots in South Garo Hills are new, locals are the best guide.
+Since most trails and tourist spots in South Garo Hills are new, locals are the best guides.

 4. Make sure you visit Wari Chora on the weekdays to avoid the crowd of tourists on weekends.